The 7 Day No Sugar Challenge

 5. DO give yourself a daily intentional treat like a square of chocolate or one small cookie.
 Don’t totally deny yourself, or your new eating plan won’t be sustainable.

-Not sure what to eat?
-Here’s a sample day:
+Not sure what to eat on your 7 day sugar detox diet, here’s a sample day:

 - Two eggs and a piece of whole-grain toast (look for bread with less than 3 g of sugar a slice).